dremio-hub/arrow-flight-client-examples/python/README.md

 # Python Arrow Flight Client Exmaple
 This lightweight Python client connects to the Dremio Arrow Flight server endpoint.
 This client requires the username and password for authentication.
-By default, the hostname is 'localhost' and the port is '32010'.
+Developers can use admin or regular user credentials for authentication.
+This client can query any datasets in Dremio that are accessible by the provided Dremio user.
+By default, the hostname is `localhost` and the port is `32010`.
 Developers can change these default settings by providing the hostname and port as arguments when running the client.
 Moreover, the tls option can be provided to establish an encrypted connection.
 > Note that: Trusted certificates must be provided when the tls option is enabled.
-This client can query any datasets in Dremio that are accessible by the Dremio user provided.

 ## Instructions on using this Python client
 - Install and setup Python3 as `pyarrow` requires Python3
+- This client also requires `pyarrow` and `pandas`, consider one of dependency installation method below.
+We recommend using `conda` for its ease of use.
-- Install `pyarrow` package using pip
+- Install dependencies using `conda`
-  - `pip3 install pyarrow`
+  - `conda install -c conda-forg --file requirements.txt`
-- Install `pandas` package using pip
+- Alternatively, install dependencies using `pip`
-  - `pip3 install pandas`
+  - `pip3 install -r requirements.txt`
 - Run the Python client:
   - `python3 example.py -host '<DREMIO_HOST>' -user '<DREMIO_USERNAME>' -pass '<DREMIO_PASSWORD>'`